stieben/sil/README.md

 # SIL

-> Stuff I learned

-This is a collection of things I learned, primarily to keep for reference and easy look-up, but also as a reminder of how much I forget and the interesting stuff I once have known.
+This is a collection of _stuff I learned_, primarily to keep for reference and easy look-up.
 I put them here in the hope that they may be useful for others as well.

-Feel free to contribute!

-## 30 entries so far
+30 entries so far, divided into the following categories:

-Categories:

 - [CSS](#css)
 - [Git](#git)